 Use of own resources.
-This way of financing is suitable when we have smaller investments and cn be applied for financing of photovoltaic plants with smaller installed power (up to 50 kWp).
-In that case the expected benefits from the investment should be compared with the realized benefit from the interest when the same resources would be invested in a bank.
-At the same time, we must point out that the interest for the savings deposit at the commercial banks and savings banks in the Republic of Macedonia are very low (1-2% per annum), which present a stimulation more for the potential investors to invest their free saved deposits in construction of photovoltaic electrical plants.
+This way of financing is suitable for smaller investments and can be applied for financing of photovoltaic plants with smaller installed power (smaller than 50 kWp).
+In this case the expected profit from the investment should be compared from the realized profit from the interest when the same resources would be invested in a bank.
+At the same time, we must emphasise that the same resources would be invested in a bank.
+At the same time we must emphasize that the interest for savings at commercial banks in the Republic of Macedonia have been significantly decreased (1-2% on annual basis), which presents a stimulation for potential investors to invest their free savings in construction of photovoltaic electrical plants.

 Resources provided by crediting.
-This way is essential when there are no own financial resources and when it is expected the project through its realized benefit (in this case, produced electrical energy) to enable return of the credit and provision of additional profit.
-When we talk about financing of bigger photovoltaic plants with power over 100 kWp this way of financing is most suitable because it does not engage additional assets.
-We should be careful the production of electrical energy to cover the monthly annuities that should be repaid to the bank in order to avoid raising additional credit.
+This way is essential when you do not have own financial assets and when it is expected the project to enable the repaying of the credit through its realized profit (in this case the produced electrical energy) and to provide additional profit.
+When we talk about financing of bigger photovoltaic plants with power of 100 kWp, this way of financing is the most favorable because it does not engage additional resources.
+It should be taken into account the production of electrical energy to cover the monthly annuities that should be paid to the bank, in order to avoid additional crediting.

-Combined way of financing: the investment is partially covered by own resources and partially by bank credit.
+Combined way of financing: The investment is partially covered by own resources and partially by bank credit.
 This way of financing is a good compromise of the good sides of the first two ways of financing (not to enter into bigger debt and engage more own resources).
-This way of financing could be suitable for financing of photovoltaic plants with вој начин на финансирање броwer from 50-100 кWp.
+This way of financing would be suitable for financing of photovoltaic systems with power of 50-100 kWp

-Resources provided through subsidies, donations, sponsorship or suitable development programs:

-This way of financing decreases the share of participation by the investor and common good is achieved (decrease of harmful greenhouse gases, healthy environment, fulfillment of goals for in the representation of renewable energy sources of energy in the overall production).
-For instances, during a construction of photovoltaic plant the state can give up on the tax or to subsidy a certain percentage in covering the initial expenses of the investors. Наменски средства можат да се обезбедат и преку соодветни програми за развој или преку проекти финансирани од Европската Унија (ЕУ) чија примарна цел е промоција на производство на електрична енергија од обновливи извори на индустриски објекти.
+Resources provided through subsidies, donations, sponsorship or suitable development programs: This way of financing decreases the share of participation by the investor and common good is achieved (decrease of harmful greenhouse gases, healthy environment, fulfillment of goals for in the representation of renewable energy sources of energy in the overall production).
+For instances, during a construction of photovoltaic plant the state can give up on the tax for land or to subsidy a certain percentage in covering the initial expenses of the investors.
+Funds can be provided through suitable development programs and projects financed by the European Union (EU), which primary goal is promotion of production of electrical energy from renewable source at the commercial and administrative users.